cloudmatrix/esky/README.md

 Esky is an auto-update framework for frozen Python applications.
 It provides a simple API through which apps can find, fetch and install updates, and a bootstrapping mechanism that keeps the app safe in the face of failed or partial updates.
+Updates can also be sent as patches.

 Esky is currently capable of freezing apps with py2exe, py2app, cxfreeze and bbfreeze.
-Adding support for other freezer programs should be straightforward;
+Adding support for other freezer programs should be easy;
 patches will be gratefully accepted.

+#### Limitations
+ - Cannot sign the bootstrap executable

 #### News